stelzinga/MF/MGT_80.Tools.md

 @@@
 _________________________________________
 ## Listening
 LIstening is part of communication.
-Good listening means understanding the goal of the converstation.
+Good listening means understanding the purpose of the converstation.
 A conversational goal is composed of needs of the listener the needs of the speaker and the needs of the Venture.
 Not all aspects are present in each conversation.

-There are four distincitve listening styles and Managers need to be able to differentiate between these four styles:
+There are four distinctive listening styles and Managers need to be able to differentiate between them:
 - Analytical Listening: aims to analyse a problem from a neutral starting point.
 - Relational Listening: aims to build a connection and understand the emotions underlying a message.
 - Critical Listener: aims to judge both content of the conversation and reliability of the speaker.
 - Task-focussed Listener: shares a conversation towards an efficient transfer of important information.

-Five paths to improving listening :
+Five paths to improving listening:
 1. Establish the conversational goal: are you asking for a conversation, has the speaker explicilty said they want to have a word, or that they have a concern or idea?
 Is there a company directive or policy that comes into play?
 Does the speaker know what they want to get out of the conversation.

 2. Recognise how you listen normally: pay attention to what you normally do versus and how that would intervene or reinforce the conversational goal.

 3. Be mindful of whom the focus of attention: in simple words do not interject too casually with personal stories even if well intended.
 This is particularly important if the goal is to aleviate concerns of the speaker.

 4. Adapt listening style to achieve the conversational goal.

 5. Ask yourself if the conversational goal was addressed?
 This is even more relevant if the speaker does not know what to get out of the conversation.

 Sources:
-~/data_public_study_HBR_Whats-Your-Listening-Style_20220531.pdf
+- Hardvard Business Review, Whats-Your-Listening-Style (2015)
-~/data_public_study_HBR_Mindful_Listening_2022.pdf
+- Harvard Business Review, Mindful Listening (2022)
 _________________________________________
 ## PSS Toolkit
-The following is from "The Fearless Organisation".
+The following is from "The Fearless Organisation" by Amy Admonson.
 There are three steps for Managers to work on continuously to create a Psychological Safe Space (PSS).
 When *Manager* is used it can be any Leader not necessarily a hierarchical Manager, although they often are in the best position.

 ### 1. Setting the Stage
 The purpose of this step is to create *shared expected Results and meaning*.
 It reinforces the understanding that although it may considered a *Risk* to speak up about *failures*, including ones own, but that Speaking up is effectively aiding the Venture to *learn* and thus improve.